lab-ml/samples/readme.rst

-To Run All the SkLearn Examples
+To run all the SkLearn examples
 ------------------------------

 .. code-block:: bash